How to Copy Files without Booting Windows (Step by Step)

-In need of copying files without booting Windows
+Case: I want to copying files without booting Windows

-“Hello.
+Hello.
 I’m looking for a way to copy files without Windows Explorer, maybe without Windows operating system.
 My Dell PC almost died and I built a new one.
 I don’t think I can boot the Dell PC correctly.
 But I need all personal files on the Data drive.
 Is there an approach where I can access the drive and get my files?
-Thanks.”
+Thanks.

-How to copy files without Windows OS in Windows 10/8/7 (2 ways)?
+How to copy files without booting Windows 11/10/8/7 easily

 1. Connect a USB flash drive (or CD/DVD disc) to the computer, better greater than 14GB.
 Run AOMEI Backupper and go "Tools" > "Create Bootable Media".